It's an emergency in bridge crossing riddle - 4 persons have to cross a bridge in 17 mins

 The approach must be more innovative.

-Solution: Second stage of finding the safe member combinations for the journeys by repeated question, analysis, answer and deductive chain of reasoning
+Solution to bridge crossing riddle: Second stage of finding the safe member combinations for the journeys by repeated question, analysis, answer and deductive chain of reasoning

 Thinking systematically, you ask yourself first,